Engineered for Clarity

 - Not ideal for sunglasses that need durability

-- Best coating adhesion for AR, hydrophobic, oleophobic, and hard‑coat layers
+- Outstanding coating adhesion for AR, hydrophobic, oleophobic, and hard‑coat layers

 - Lightweight and flexible